Insert Token: How to Grow Your Retro Video Game Collectibles Investments

 Sega Genesis Cartridges

 Once the top competitor to Nintendo, the Sega Genesis is another popular platform among retro video game collectors.
 While the aftermarket for Genesis cartridges isn't as lucrative since their prices are generally lower than NES, there are a few exceptions.
 One Genesis cartridge that has performed extraordinarily well for a sports game is the 1994 NBA Jam.
-You can sign up for Otis to invest in one of the first officially licensed NBA sports games ever to be released.
+You can sign up for Rally to invest in one of the first officially licensed NBA sports games ever to be released for just a few bucks.

 While the chances you've been to an arcade within the past few years are slim, the market for retro arcade machines is actually resurging.
 While most arcade cabinets are better at collecting dust than turning a profit, the scarcer and more popular ones that are still in good condition are great gaming collectibles to invest in.